Pelosi says US will not abandon Taiwan as China protests

-“Facing deliberately heightened military threats, Taiwan will not back down,” Tsai said.
+“Facing deliberately heightened military threats, Taiwan will not back down,” Tsai said at her meeting with Pelosi.
 “We will firmly uphold our nation’s sovereignty and continue to hold the line of defense for democracy.”

-Shortly after Pelosi landed, China announced live-fire drills that would start Tuesday night and a four-day exercise beginning Thursday in waters on all sides of the island.

-China’s air force also flew a relatively large contingent of 21 war planes, including fighter jets, toward Taiwan.
+China's official Xinhua News Agency announced the military actions Tuesday night, along with a map outlining six different areas around Taiwan.
+Arthur Zhin-Sheng Wang, a defense studies expert at Taiwan’s Central Police University, said three of the areas infringe on Taiwanese waters, meaning they are within 12 nautical miles (22 kilometers) of shore.

+Using live fire in a country's territorial airspace or waters is risky, said Wang, adding that "according to international rules of engagement, this can possibly be seen as an act of war."

+Chinese state broadcaster CCTV published images of PLA drills and video Wednesday, although it was unclear where they were being conducted.

+Pelosi addressed Beijing’s threats Wednesday morning, saying she hopes it’s clear that while China has prevented Taiwan from attending certain international meetings, "that they understand they will not stand in the way of people coming to Taiwan as a show of friendship and of support.”

-Pelosi noted that support for Taiwan is bipartisan in Congress and praised the island’s democracy.
+She noted that support for Taiwan is bipartisan in Congress and praised the island’s democracy.
+She stopped short of saying that the U.S would defend Taiwan militarily, emphasizing that Congress is “committed to the security of Taiwan, in order to have Taiwan be able to most effectively defend themselves.”

-That visit was also about human rights and what she called dangerous technology transfers to “rogue countries.”

-Pelosi is visiting a human rights museum in Taipei later Wednesday before she departs for South Korea, the next stop on an Asia tour that also includes Singapore, Malaysia and Japan.
+Pelosi visited a human rights museum in Taipei that details the history of the island's martial law era and met with some of Taiwan's most prominent rights activists, including an exiled former Hong Kong bookseller who was detained by Chinese authorities, Lam Wing-kee.

-Pelosi, who is leading the trip with five other members of Congress, met earlier Wednesday with representatives from Taiwan’s legislature.
+Pelosi, who is leading the trip with five other members of Congress, also met with representatives from Taiwan’s legislature.

 “Madam Speaker’s visit to Taiwan with the delegation, without fear, is the strongest defense of upholding human rights and consolidation of the values of democracy and freedom,” Tsai Chi-chang, vice president of Taiwan’s legislature, said in welcome.